 It is important that the student be provided with adequate feedback about their performance as the course progresses, and that an opportunity is provided for them to rectify serious deficiencies.
-The regular meetings between the student and faculty supervisor are an important aspect of this assessment and feedback.
-These meetings should also be used to discuss the student's progress in the literature search, and as an opportunity to ensure consistent progress is being made towards an appropriate level of understanding of the scientific literature.
+The weekly meetings between the student and faculty supervisor are an important aspect of this assessment and feedback.
+These meetings should be used to discuss the student's progress in the literature search, discuss their findings, and as an opportunity to ensure consistent progress is being made towards an appropriate level of understanding of the scientific literature.
 It is intended that this feedback occur through verbal discussions, with the expectation that students will learn and grow through this feedback.
-Serious concerns about student performance that are raised as part of the Midterm Practical Research Performance assessment should be written in the research notebook as described above.
+Serious concerns about student performance that are raised as part of the Midterm Practical Research Performance assessment should be documented as described above.